jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Like sloths or elephants, we carry instincts common to nearly everyone.
 Same board, same trials, so the coach shaped us all toward the same answers.
 It's why most people need eight hours of sleep, run on about 2,000 calories a day, can hold only a couple hundred names in memory, crave sugar, dread public speaking, and stay prone to tribal loyalty even while capable of real sacrifice.
 Stone Age, Iron Age, or today, it's the same creature.

 Of course, our genotype does not determine our future—what scientists call "genetic determinism".
 We can aspire to be different; break molds, boundaries, and records.
 We can even dream of improving upon our nature, but never can we succeed by disregarding it.
-Our creative minds do not automatically know that, but as the Weismann Barrier says, while genetic expression can change and help offspring somewhat adapt to the environment, they are still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.
+Our creative minds do not automatically know that, but as the Weismann Barrier says, while genetic expression can change and help offspring somewhat adapt to the environment, every person is still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.

 Anyone who tries to ignore our past is artificial and offers little but a dead end.

 We've already met two such attempts, the communist and fascist ideologies that scarred human history so badly.
 Among their many errors, one proclaimed humans naturally selfless unless tainted with a corrupted class history, condemning untold millions to mass purges for a belief that ant specialist E.O.
 Wilson said was "Good ideology, wrong species" as blind obedience is how eusocial ants naturally behave, not hominids.

-The other said racial "blood" should inspire ancient tribal loyalties throughout millions of strangers.
-Cohesion required "purity" and therefore justified dooming all outsiders and told long time friends, colleagues, and persons to learn to hate each other.
+The other said "blood" should inspire ancient tribal loyalties throughout millions of strangers.
+Cohesion required "purity" and therefore justified dooming all outsiders and told long-time friends, colleagues, and neighbors to learn to hate each other.
 This is how small-band tribal humans lived, not humans whose technological ecosystem connects them with millions of strangers daily.
+It was also a belief that mistook the blueprint for the building.
+Every lifeform is changed and molded by its upbringing and environment and needs to find any lifeform that will be a good boardmate.

 Any identity is artificial when it expects people to behave in ways we never did when evolving in the Game of Life.
 A natural lifeform is one that locally postpones entropy—organizing itself and its surroundings into structures that can pass the torch forward.